The foreign exchange market is one of the most well-known markets in today’s financial industry.

 The “bid” for the currency pair will tell you the amount of quote currency you’ll need in order to obtain the base currency.

 On the other hand, the “ask” for the currency pair will tell you the amount you will receive in the quote currency for selling one unit of the base currency.

 There are three types of currency pairs available across the globe; these are the major currency pairs, minor currency pairs, and exotic currency pairs.

 You should keep in mind that there are as many currency pairs as there are currencies in the world.
 The total number of existing currency pairs changes alongside the currencies that come and go.

-Brokerage firms, such as BWorld, offer you the opportunity to trade any existing currency pair in the world.
+Brokerage firms offer you the opportunity to trade any existing currency pair in the world.
 All of the currency pairs are categorized according to the amount of volume being traded on a daily basis as a pair.
 We will be discussing them further in detail below.